daniel-beet/acme.sh.wiki-clone/Options-and-Params.md

   **--nocron**                          Only valid for '--install' command, which means: do not install the default cron job.
 In this case, the certs will not be renewed automatically.
   **--ecc**                             Specifies to use the ECC cert.
 Valid for '--installcert', '--renew', '--revoke', '--toPkcs' and '--createCSR'
   **--csr**                             Specifies the input csr.
-  **--pre-hook**                        Command to be run before obtaining any certificates.
-  **--post-hook**                       Command to be run after attempting to obtain/renew certificates, no matter if the obtain/renew succeeded or failed.
-  **--renew-hook**                      Command to be run once for each successfully renewed certificate.
-  **--deploy-hook**                     The hook file to deploy cert
   **--ocsp-must-staple, --ocsp**        Generate ocsp must Staple extension.
   **--auto-upgrade   [0|1]**            Valid for '--upgrade' command, indicating whether to upgrade automatically in future.
   **--listen-v4**                       Force standalone/tls server to listen at ipv4.